Maywand District murders: Private First Class Andrew Holmes

 Andrew Holmes's attorneys argued they were constrained in defending him by the Army's decision to conceal photos of the man he had allegedly shot in January.
 The National Institute of Military Justice argued that the gruesome corpse photos should be made public.

 Holmes has also said Morlock threatened his life if he told anyone that the killing of Gul Mudin was staged and unnecessary.
 A doctor testified at Holmes's trial that there were no machine gun wounds on the victim that prosecutors said was shot by Holmes's machine gun.
 Another soldier testified that the body was riddled with wounds and that it appeared to him that it was Holmes's weapon that killed Mudin.

 In September 2011, Holmes pleaded guilty to unpremeditated murder and illegal drug use, and was sentenced to 7 years in prison.
 At his sentencing, he apologized and called Gibbs "a psychopath".
 He was released from prison on October 25, 2015.

-Sergeant Darren Jones
+Then-Sergeant Darren Jones

 Jones, of Pomona, California, faced charges that he beat up another soldier and fired at Afghan civilians who did not pose a threat to him.
 He was sentenced to seven months in prison for assault and reduced in rank to Private.